What is a Medical Laboratory Scientist (Medical Technologist)?

 - Medical Microbiology

-- Computer courses to include the use and function of Windows, spreadsheet usage, database usage, and word-processing.
+- Computer courses to include the use and function of Windows, spreadsheets, databases, and word processing

 Survey courses do not qualify as fulfillment of chemistry and biology science prerequisites.
 Remedial mathematics courses will not satisfy the mathematics requirements.
 Other science courses may be necessary to satisfy the degree requirements of the various college affiliates.
 Students will be required to update any biology and chemistry course work completed more than seven years prior to admission to their clinical year.
 Students completing course work in a foreign country must submit a transcript evaluation.
 Further information on this can be obtained from the program director.